SevenShepherd/SevenShepherd.github.io/about.markdown

 <span style="font-style:Italic;font-size:19px;">Translators' Notes</span>

+The NET Translator notes lend an extraordinarily unique perspective, namely, the minds of the translators.
+This transcends study bibles on details concerning language and translation decisions.

 - [The NET Bible, Full Notes Edition](https://netbible.com/buy-now/net-bible-full-notes-edition/)
     - [25+ of the world’s foremost biblical scholars](https://netbible.com/preface/) including Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies at Dallas Theological Seminary, and Dr. W. Hall Harris III editor of LEB, and contributor of NASB '95.
     - With over 60,000 **translators’ notes** this is the largest set of translators’ notes ever created.